JoshMorrison99/JoshMorrison99.github.io/_posts/2025-04-07-Hacking-Hub-RemoteBinge.md

 <br/>

-Our goal is RCE, so we want to add a payload that will allow use to execute some code.
+Our goal is RCE, so we want to add a payload that will allow us to execute some code.
 ```php
 <?php
 echo "shelled: ";